QMeqGR/dgeom-maxima/README.txt

  -- Function: dg_ffc (<[constraint equations]>)
      Compute the frame field connections.
 The input and output coordinates and the transformation functions must be defined beforehand for this function to work.
-See the function *note dg_cords::.
+See the function dg_cords.

      The function ‘dg_ffc’ computes the attitude matrix ‘A’, the connection coefficients in the matrix ‘Omega’, and the dual 1-forms